Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through

 - Bee net: We have a few different types of wasps here that attach their nest to the reeds.
 These can be difficult to see when cutting until I am right on top of them, and they are alert, protecting their nest.
 If my lower body is in water, it is protected.
 Around my hat, I have pinned a makeshift net to keep from getting stung on my face.
-I created this net after being stung 5 times on the face in one cutting session.
+I created this net after being stung five times on my face in one cutting session.
 To make it, I used netting we already had here on our farm and put a drawstring through it.
 Then using safety pins, I attach it to the hat.

 Preparing the Area Before Cutting

 In order to cut the cattails, it may be necessary to clear weeds first.
 As you can see from the picture below, I had to clear a lot of grass in order to start cutting the reeds.
 One of our problematic types of grass sends out runners that may go 10 feet.
 There is not an easy way except to keep yanking and rolling it out.
 Our type produces a mass of roots that almost forms a blanket.
 This floating web of roots can be hooked with the sickle and pulled closer to the bank for extraction.

 Cutting the Cattails

 If you wish to control and not altogether remove the cattails, you'll need to cut a line between the bulrushes and the water.
 We found using a spade was the best tool for this.
-Although not a common tool in the USA, it slices straight down, like a knife.
-Once this line has been cut, remove any roots beyond that line.
+Although not a standard tool in the USA, it slices straight down like a knife.
+Decide on your line, then remove any roots of those plants.
 Depending on how wet your soil is, the tubers may be quite deep.

 How to Cut Cattails